THE FAMOUS OLD LIBERTY POLE IN CITY HALL PARK

 It seems only yesterday that we saw them marching to camp, mothers, wives and sweethearts clinging to their arms.
 And when they sailed away, three months later, that inspiring toast, written by one of their number from old Kentucky, Morrow Mayo, comes to mind:

-"Here's to the Blue of the windswept North When we meet on -the Fields of France May the spirit of Grant be with you all As the Sons of the North advance!
+"Here's to the Blue of the windswept North When we meet on -the Fields of France May the spirit of Grant be with you all

 Here's to the Gray of the sunkissed South When we meet on the Fields of France May the spirit of Lee be with you all As the Sons of the South advance!